dbos-inc/dbos-transact-ts/packages/communicator-email-ses/README.md

 ## Selecting A Configuration

 An instance of `DBOS_SES` takes configuration information.
 This means that the configuration (or config file key name) must be provided when a class instance is created.
-One instance per configuration should be created wwhen the application code starts.
+One instance per configuration should be created when the application code starts.
 For example:

 ```typescript
 import { DBOS } from '@dbos-inc/dbos-sdk';